This week, a lot shifted at once, and the sense of stability I usually rely on felt harder to find.

 We will be okay.

-And if the question “what was I made for?” is lingering for you too, you don’t have to answer it yet.
 I don’t think that question always shows up because it wants a solution.
-Sometimes it’s just asking us to stay a little longer with where we are.
+Sometimes it’s just asking us to stay a little longer with where we are and see what we comes up.

 Resources for Finding Your Footing